 One of the best, and I mean THE best, flavors in the world is fresh, raw butter on bread straight from the oven.
 Happily that artisan flavor can be yours for tonight’s dinner because butter is so easy to make!
 So, here it is, How to Make Butter….

 The making of butter and cheese has always provided a way to preserve the health benefits of dairy in substances that don’t spoil as readily as milk.
 These products could them be placed in cold storage for several weeks (butter) or even months and years (cheese).
 Dairy has been preserved this way for centuries.

-Steps – How to Make Butter
+Steps – How to Make Butter at Home

 Step One – The Cream is Key

 The first thing you’re going to need is cream.
 Fresh, organic if you can, raw or pasteurized cream (try to avoid ULTRA pasteurized cream), in whatever amount you wish.
-We have neighbors with a cow and we get 2 half gallon orders per week.
-From this cow, this month, we’re getting 2 cups of butter from 1/2 gallon of cream with a quart-ish (usually more depending on how good I am about collecting it) of buttermilk left over.

 Step Two – The Container